CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ![SITK logo]({{site.baseurl}}/images/sitk.png)

 The toolkit is organized around a data-flow architecture.
 That is, data is represented using data objects which are in turn processed by process objects (filters).
 Data objects and process objects are connected together into pipelines.
 Pipelines are capable of processing the data in pieces according to a user-specified memory limit set on the pipeline.
-However, the toolkit does not address visualization or graphical user interface.
+However, the toolkit does not address visualization or a graphical user interface.
 These are left to other toolkits

 <h2 style="background-color:black; color:white">Images in SimpleITK</h2>

-Images in SITK are different from those we are used to seeing everyday.
+Images in SITK are different from those we are used to seeing every day.
 Each pixel or [voxel](https://en.wikipedia.org/wiki/Voxel) \[3D pixel basically\] is not isotropically spaced.
 The image is defined as a physical entity in 3D space.
-That means, that not only does each pixel have coordinates, there are direction vectors for the axis as well.
+That means, that not only does each pixel have coordinates, but there are also direction vectors for the axis as well.
 Simply put, this means,

 1. Images can have different spacing between pixels along each axis
 2. The axes are not necessarily orthogonal.

-But what will happen if we use something like numpy to read the image data and directly plot it instead?
+But what will happen if we use something like NumPy to read the image data and directly plot it instead?

 ![Isotropic VS non-isotropic]({{site.baseurl}}/images/isotropic.svg)
 <p style="text-align:center"><i> Left.
 Image displayed with a viewer that is not aware of spatial meta-data.
 Right.
 Image displayed with a viewer that is aware of spatial meta-
 data.
 Image authors: <a href="https://simpleitk.readthedocs.io/en/master/fundamentalConcepts.html#lbl-isotropy">here</a> </i></p>

-As visible, without spatial information, scans with anisotropic spacing between pixels as show above will seem distorted.
+As visible, without spatial information, scans with anisotropic spacing between pixels, as shown above, will seem distorted.
 Now that we've got a general idea of these images, let's jump into the specifics.

 ### Loading an image

-Before we can analyse an image, we need to load it into memory.
+Before we can analyze an image, we need to load it into memory.

 ```python
 image = sitk.ReadImage('/path/to/image/image.dcm')